Frequently Asked Questions About Health Insurance Basics

 What Does Out-of-Network Mean?

 Your health care coverage is considered out-of-network when you visit a doctor or hospital that does not participate in our network.
-With an HMO plan, you only have coverage for in-network providers, while PPO plans allow you the freedom to see both in- and out-of-network providers.1
+With HMO and EPO plans, you only have coverage for in-network providers, while PPO plans allow you the freedom to see both in- and out-of-network providers.1

 What Is an Urgent Care Center?